PixelStereo/pykok/README.md

 Every part of the application inherit from a Base Class.

 For the moment, **pykok** is capable of:
--  Creating location (Create a Location Class)
+-  ~~Creating location (Create a Location Class)~~
 -  ~~Creating item (Create an Item Class)~~
--  Move an item between different location (create a Movement Class)
+-  ~~Move an item between different location (create a Movement Class)~~
+-  Create a group of x same items (same attributes)
+-  Create Person Class to register each task to the user who modify the database
+-  Create reports by location, person, item category (software and hardware)
+-  Allow User to script a request with a generic view for each item (use framework?)
 -  Export reports to PDF files
+-  Import inventory from csv format to import a excel file
 -  Export inventory to csv format for opening with Libre Office
--  Create a group of x same items (same attributes)

 ####Documentation